freakmaxi/kertish-dos/README.md

 - Data Block: Data particle of the big data.
 Max size is 32mb.

 #### Summary
-Kertish-dfs allows you to create data farm in distributed locations.
+Kertish-dos allows you to create data farm in distributed locations.
 Every data farm consist of clusters.
 Clusters are data banks.
 Every cluster has one or more data node.
 Always one data node works as master.
 Every data node additions to that cluster will be used as backup of the master.